Find online courses made by experts from around the world.

 This is the same English listening course for international learners that Nina produced for major international corporations such as Toyota Motor Sales.
 There are easy-to-follow captions, and many listening exercises to practice in each lesson.
 The goal is to begin to prepare you to hear almost every word.

-In this course, "8 MORE Secrets to Understanding Native English Speakers", Intermediate --
+In this course, "More English", Intermediate --

 Nina isn't just teaching you a class.
 She's staying with you until you learn a skill.
 When your listening improves, your other English skills can also improve.